mengshi02/pf/README.md

 As shown above, use `pf -d en0` to capture the network packets of the en0 device.
 Without regular expressions, all network packets are captured by default.
 For the convenience of display, the collected network is separated by 16 `=` equal signs as separators (if you don't like it, you can add `-s` to turn off this function), and the network packets have also been humanized.
 Adopt a log structure that approximates json.

 4. How to look at the network packets of the log structure?
 What is the meaning of the fields?
+As shown above, the first date is when the log was generated, and the second is when the network packet was collected on the device. `2-Layer` is the data link layer data frame header. `3-Layer` is a network layer data packet.
+According to the link layer type, it indicates that the network layer is the IPv4 protocol.
+The network layer also includes protocols such as IPv6 and ICMP, and the content is the network header protocol information. `4-Layer` is the transport layer control information.
+From the header information of the network layer, it can be found that the protocol is TCP, so the transport layer uses the TCP protocol.
+There are many transport layer protocols, such as UDP, TLS, DCCP, SCTP, RSVP, PPTP, etc.

-5. How to add regular expressions to filter the network packets I need?
+6. How to add regular expressions to filter the network packets I need?
 ```shell
 # pf -d en0 "Ipv4"
 # pf -d en0 -i "ipv4" // -i Arguments can ignore regular expression case